BernieO/ncupgrade/README.md

 3. Edit the configuration file and adjust values to your needs:
 `nano ncupgrade.conf`

-4. Run the script with `./ncupgrade` and enter the version you want to upgrade your nextcloud installation to.
-Or enter alternatively "latest" to upgrade to the latest available stable version.
+4. Run the script with `./ncupgrade`

 5. Check the output of the script carefully for errors.
 For troubleshooting [check this out](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/manual_upgrade.rst#troubleshooting)
 The script creates a backup of Nextclouds directory which may be used for restoring the previous version.